Go Back

 •Have the app?
 Unlock AccuWeather Alerts™ with Premium+

-As a cold front tied to the storm system advances, the risk of severe weather will be pushed hundreds of miles farther to the east.
+As a cold front tied to the storm system advances, the risk of severe weather will be pushed hundreds of miles farther east this weekend.

-Saturday's severe weather threat zone will extend from central Arkansas to southwestern Ontario, including much of Ohio, western Pennsylvania and southwestern New York.
+Saturday evening's severe weather threat zone will extend from northeast Tennessee to southwestern Ontario, including central and eastern Ohio, western Pennsylvania and southwestern New York.

-A few tornadoes are possible in the strongest storms Saturday.
-Some storms may bring damaging wind gusts and hail.
+A few tornadoes are possible in the strongest storms into Saturday evening.
+Dozens of storms may bring damaging wind gusts and hail.

 By Sunday, the severe weather potential is likely to have passed its peak, but some gusty thunderstorms may extend from the northern Gulf Coast to the Atlantic Coast.